High Country Stations & Cycle TrailsSouth Island New Zealand |

 PS, lunch is with Kate at Waitaki Braides.
 She’s lovely but doesn’t suffer fools.
 Whatever you do....
 Don’t tell her that the coffee is taking too long.
 It could end in violence and we’re not talking about Kate. |

 Day 12 – Sunday 21 March 2027Cromwell to Queenstown – Brand new trail!!6.58am (sunrise) seems reasonably early, however it is our advice that we all pile into the vehicles so we can witness the Omarama Clay cliffs prior to breakfast.
 You won't regret it.
 We jump in the vehicles as the Lindis Pass is simply too busy to ride these days.
 It’s 110km to Cromwell and the start of our bike ride.
 At time of writing – the brand new Kawarau Gorge Trail isn’t actually open.
 The first cyclists are due through there at the end of 2025.
 It will take us 30km from Cromwell through to Gibbston Valley and the Gibbston River Trail.
 It means 100% cycle path from Cromwell to Queenstown.
 Gibbston is also known as the 'Valley of Vines’ and also a pretty good spot for us to have lunch.
 It is Central Otago's premier wine-growing region.
 Total distance for today is approx. 70km.
 100% of which runs alongside a river so that should give you a fairly good idea on the gradient.
 The gentle grade means you can soak in every vista.
 Jagged peaks and crystal clear rivers – surrounded by beautiful vineyards.
 The perfect end to our time together.
 This afternoon, we’ll help pack up the bikes before we sit down together for our last meal.
 What a wonderful trip it’s been.
 No doubt a few stories will be told.
 Let’s raise a glass of Otago Pinot.
 To great friends and amazing scenery.
-Cheers. / Accommodation – Quest Queenstown
+Cheers. / Accommodation – Queenstown Airport Hotel

 |